 Our retirement programs are designed to comply with local laws and regulations.
-For our employees who reside in Sweden, including Mr. Söderström (and, for a portion of 2023, Mr. Norström), we participate in an occupational pension plan.
+For our employees who reside in Sweden, including Messrs.
+Luiga and Söderström (and, for a portion of the year following his return to Sweden in August 2024, Mr. Norström), we participate in an occupational pension plan.
 Pursuant to such plan we pay a premium of 4.5% of each such employee's monthly base salary up to an annual income ceiling and 30% of monthly base salary on amounts above such annual income ceiling.
 Employees also may contribute additional amounts through a salary exchange program pursuant to which eligible employees are given the opportunity to enhance their pension savings by choosing to exchange a portion of their base salary for additional pension contributions.
 Certain legal limitations apply to the amount of contributions that may be made to the occupational pension plan.
-During the portion of 2023 during which Mr. Norström resided in the U.K., Mr. Norström was not eligible to participate in the Swedish occupational pension plan, and he did not elect to participate in our pension plan for U.K.-based employees during this period.
+During the portion of 2024 during which Mr. Norström resided in the U.K., Mr. Norström was not eligible to participate in the Swedish occupational pension plan, and he did not elect to participate in our pension plan for U.K.-based employees during this period.

-For our employees in the United States who satisfy certain eligibility requirements, including Mr. Vogel and Ms. Jenkins, we have established a 401(k) retirement savings plan.
+For our employees in the United States who satisfy certain eligibility requirements, including Mr. Vogel (prior to his departure) and Ms. Jenkins, we have established a 401(k) retirement savings plan.
 Under the 401(k) plan, eligible employees may elect to reduce their current compensation by up to the prescribed annual limit and contribute these amounts to the 401(k) plan.
 The Company matches up to 50% of the employee's contributions up to 6% of their eligible compensation.
 Employees vest in the employer contributions ratably over one year.